pytorch/glow/docs/Testing.md

 ## Testing the Glow compiler

-The Glow test suite contains four major categories: unit tests, regression tests, example programs, and the model loader.
+The Glow test suite contains four major categories: unit tests, regression tests, the model loader, integrated tests and example programs.

 Unit tests are the small tests that stress specific parts of the compiler.
 These tests are added to the compiler when developing a feature.
 For example, we train a number of small network and perform a gradient check on the operators.
-We also compile networks to IR and look for specific patterns.
+We also compile networks to intermediate representations (IRs) and look for specific patterns.

 Regression tests are tests that are added when we fix bugs.
 Both regression tests and feature tests are found under the "test/" directory.
 To run the feature and regression tests run "ninja test".

-## Example test suites.

-We rely on external test suites to test the compiler.
-We use the data sets CIFAR10 and MNIST (located in the "example/" directory) to test the correctness of the whole system.
-The script under 'utils/' downloads and extracts the data set.

 ## Model Loader